 - Becoming a wizard at asking great open-ended questions

 - Using tie downs to help people sell themselves

-If you want to learn about putting this all together and much more, you can do so by enrolling in our No Cost Sales Masterclass by clicking the link here.
+If you want to learn about putting this all together and much more, you can do so by joining the 7 day sales challenge here.